GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 - `NativeIOFile.getLength()`: Returns a promise that resolves with the length of the file in bytes.
 - `NativeIOFile.setLength(length)`: Sets the length of the file in bytes.
 If the new length is smaller than the current length, bytes are removed starting from the end of the file.
 Otherwise the file is extended with zero-valued bytes.
-Void.
+Returns `undefined`.
 - `NativeIOFile.read(buffer, offset)`: Reads the contents of the file at the given offset through a buffer that is the result of transferring the given buffer, which is then left detached.
 Returns a `NativeIOReadResult` with the transferred buffer and the the number of bytes that were